 Our calculated fundamental price did move up a bit—15 cents.
 However, it did not keep up with the market move.
 So now it’s basically even with the market price.
 It turns out speculators did think that silver ought to outperform gold, and they tried.
 They caught up to and passed the buyers of physical metal.

 We note that in the futures market, the open interest in gold turned down sharply starting last week.
-However, silver open interest diverged, and continued to skyrocket.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+However, silver open interest diverged, and continued to skyrocket.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.